Potla1995/potla1995.github.io/_posts/2023-05-26-suspensionFree.md

 In that vein, we observe that no triangle in $G$ can now intersect the edges $\{02\},\{03\},\{12\},\{13\}$.
 They can be deleted from the set of allowed triangles.
 This removes $16$ more triangles from the allowed set of triangles, giving us a total number of graphs of $\binom{\binom83-18}{9-2}\approx 1.26\times 10^7$.
 A naive implementation of checking whether each graph is $\hat{P}_3$-free requires $8 \cdot 7^3$ operations, giving a total cost of around $4.94\times 10^{9}$ operations.
-This calculation requires around 10 minutes of computation time (on a single thread) of an Intel(R) Core(TM) i7-8550U CPU @ 1.80GHz laptop processor.
+This calculation requires around 10 minutes of computation time (on 7 threads) of an Intel(R) Core(TM) i7-8550U CPU @ 1.80GHz laptop processor.

 The code we used for this brute force calculation is available [here](https://github.com/Potla1995/potla1995.github.io/blob/master/_posts//triangle_count_parallel.py).
 Below is the output of the run.
 ```